opensovereigncloud/metal/docs/development/inventory.md

 ## Deployment

-Operator can be deployed with kubectl, kustomize or Helm.
+Operator can be deployed with kubectl or kustomize.
 Use may choose one that is more suitable.

 ### With kubectl using kustomize configs